niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-QA-systems-to-new-domains.md

 ## Data Augmentation
 As we have limited out-of-domain data to train and finetune on, we hypothesize that out-of-domain data augmentation may help improve the performance of our model.
-Therefore, we implement two techniques to expand our out-of-domain data samples.
+Thus, we expand our out-of-domain samples using 2 methods:

 **EDA: Synonym Swapping**.
 We implement the synonym swap method from the <a href="https://github.com/makcedward/nlpaug">nlpaug</a>
 package for easy data augmentation.
 To accomplish this, we replace random words in the context paragraph with its synonyms.
 Here is an example: